 The dynamics of an open quantum system is defined by the Hamiltonian of the system and its interaction with the environment.
-On tracing out the environment, the quantum system undergoes a non-unitary evolution which can easily wash out coherence in the system.
-For the realization of quantum technologies in general, it is crucial to protect the system from leaking quantum information due to its interaction with the environment.
-This task is naturally related to recovering the quantum state for an open quantum system.
-However, undoing the effect of non-unitary dynamics for an open quantum system is not as simple because it cannot be achieved by solely controlling the system Hamiltonian.
-In quantum information science, considerable amount of efforts have been made to achieve this task through 1) developing protocols to minimize added noise \cite{LaHaye04, Wilson-Rae04, Gigan06, Chang10}, 2) finding noise-free zones \cite{Lidar98, Viola99, Facchi04}, and 3) correcting \cite{Shor95, Laflamme96, Gottesman97, Barnum02, Kitaev06, Ng10, Fowler12, Cafaro14, NielsenAndChuang} or mitigating errors \cite{Temme17, Li17, Endo18}.
-Especially in quantum error correction, a universal recovery operation, the so-called Petz recovery map \cite{Petz86} has served as a useful mathematical tool to study the recovery of quantum information \cite{Barnum02, Wilde15, Sutter16, Junge18} and state discrimination protocols \cite{Holevo79, Hausladen94}.
-Based on the near-optimal recovery property of the Petz map \cite{Barnum02}, approximate quantum error correction codes \cite{Barnum02, Ng10, Cafaro14} have been developed.
-However, due to its mathematical complexity, the Petz recovery map remained in the mathematical realm, while an approach to realise the map was proposed very recently \cite{Gilyen20} using discrete quantum gates.
+On tracing out the environment, the system undergoes a non-unitary evolution which can easily wash out coherence.
+For the realization of quantum technologies, it is crucial to protect the system from leaking quantum information due to its interaction with the environment.
+A considerable amount of effort has been made to achieve this task through developing protocols to minimize added noise \cite{LaHaye04, Wilson-Rae04, Gigan06, Chang10}, finding noise-free zones \cite{Lidar98, Viola99, Facchi04}, and correcting \cite{Shor95, Bennett96, Laflamme96, Gottesman97, Barnum02, Kitaev06, Ng10, Fowler12, Cafaro14, NielsenAndChuang} or mitigating \cite{Temme17, Li17, Endo18} errors.
+Especially in quantum error-correction (QEC), a universal recovery operation, the so-called Petz recovery map \cite{Petz86} has served as a useful mathematical tool to study the recovery of quantum information \cite{Barnum02, Wilde15, Sutter16, Junge18} and state discrimination protocols \cite{Holevo79, Hausladen94}.
+Based on the near-optimal recovery property of the map \cite{Barnum02}, approximate QEC \cite{Barnum02, Ng10, Cafaro14} has been developed.
+However, due to its complexity, the Petz recovery map remains in the mathematical realm, while an approach to realize the discrete version of the map was proposed very recently \cite{Gilyen20}.